This is the second part in a 2-part series…

 This means that the amount of grip our tires have changes while the weight transfer is occurring, and it is to our benefit to speed up the weight transfer so that we are better able to read the amount of grip we have!
 Furthermore, slower weight transfer means that the car will have a slower reaction time, resulting in poor transient behavior.
 While that is a detriment in any form of racing, it is particularly problematic in transitional elements (slaloms, offsets, etc) which are very common on autocross courses.

-When a body rolls, the motion generates rotational inertia which must be overcome every time we want to change direction.
+When a body rolls, the motion generates rotational torque which must be overcome every time we want to change direction.
 The amount the body rolls is affected by the stiffness of the springs/bars, and the speed of the roll is affected by the stiffness of the shocks.
-The more the body rolls and the faster the body rolls, the more rotational inertia it generates and the more force it takes to overcome that inertia.
+The more the body rolls and the faster the body rolls, the more rotational torque it generates and the more force it takes to overcome that torque.